Do you believe you are enough?

 I do now, but it took me years to get there.

-I came to understand that my limiting belief system started as a child.
+I came to understand that my belief system and dysregulated nervous system started as a child.
 I was often lonely and felt like I didn’t belong in my adopted family, though I tried to fit in.

 I looked to escape the wrath of my oldest brother, who was troubled and began drinking at the age of thirteen.
-I turned to my mom and dad for protection, but that comfort was temporary.
+I turned to my mom and dad for protection, but that comfort was temporary and I didn’t feel safe in my own home.
 As a free spirit, the two things that offered the most happiness were sailing with my mother and skiing, and I became very skilled at both.

 I left for college with a hard breastplate, looking for a fresh start.
 I was quick to make new friends and joined the ski team.
 Skiing had always given me a sense of freedom and joy, but I struggled to keep relationships.
 I often picked unavailable men and had a hard time making close girlfriends, which contributed to feeling like an outsider.